UNH Sustainability Awards

 What are the UNH Sustainability Awards?

 Sustainability at UNH is a university-wide endeavor.
-Sustainability Awards celebrate and spotlight individuals and teams doing important sustainability research, curriculum development and teaching, campus initiatives and culture development, and external engagement work across and beyond the university.
-The program raises the visibility of these activities and achievements to help build a deep culture of sustainability that permeates all facets of our institution and community and how we work.
+Sustainability Awards celebrate and spotlight individuals and teams doing important sustainability work in the areas of: research, curriculum development and teaching, campus initiatives and culture development, and external engagement.
+The program raises the visibility of these activities and achievements to help build a deep culture of sustainability that permeates all facets of our institution, community and how we work.

 The Sustainability Awards embrace the framework of the United Nation’s Sustainable Development Goals to advance human dignity for all people and ecological integrity in all places, and to emphasize the inextricable links between human dignity, ecological health, participatory democracy, and intergenerational equity.